niklasax/Stock-Analysis/README.md

 # Stock-Analysis

 ## Overview of Project
-The purpose of this Analysis was to gain functional understanding of VBA.
-In this particular example we used VBA to help Steve, a recent Finance Graduate, assist his parents evaluate the performance of Green Energy stock data from 2017 and 2018.
+The purpose of this Analysis was to gain a functional understanding of VBA.
+In this particular example we used VBA to assist Steve, a recent Finance Graduate, evaluate the performance of Green Energy stock data from 2017 and 2018 for his parents.

 ## Results